open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

     namespace: ocm-system
 ```

-Finally, let's add the FluxDeployer too, which will make sure that this component is deployed to the target location.
+Finally, let's add the FluxDeployer too, which makes sure that this component is deployed to the target location.

 ```yaml
 # FluxDeployment